Aaron-Junker/windows-uwp.de-de/windows-apps-src/design/input/keyboard-interactions.md

 ### <a name="initial-focus"></a>Anfänglicher Fokus

 Der anfängliche Fokus gibt das UI-Element an, das den Fokus erhält, wenn eine Anwendung oder eine Seite zum ersten Mal gestartet oder aktiviert wird.
-Wenn Sie eine Tastatur verwenden, ist es von diesem Element, das ein Benutzer mit der Benutzeroberfläche Ihrer Anwendung startet interagieren.
+When using a keyboard, it is from this element that a user starts interacting with your application's UI.

-Für UWP-apps Anfangsfokus festgelegt ist, auf das Element mit dem höchsten [TabIndex](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.Control#Windows_UI_Xaml_Controls_Control_TabIndex) den Fokus erhalten kann.
+For UWP apps, initial focus is set to the element with the highest [TabIndex](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.Control#Windows_UI_Xaml_Controls_Control_TabIndex) that can receive focus.
 Untergeordnete Elemente von Container-Steuerelementen werden ignoriert.
 Bei einer Verknüpfung erhält das erste Element in der visuellen Struktur den Fokus.

 #### <a name="set-initial-focus-on-the-most-logical-element"></a>Festlegen des anfänglichen Fokus auf das logischste Element